dibyendumajumdar/C/docs/ctour.md

 After  each  subtree is optimized, the list is sorted in de- creasing difficulty of computation; as mentioned above,  the code  generation algorithm works best when left operands are the difficult ones.
-The `degree of difficulty' computed  is actually finer than the mere number of registers required; a constant is considered simpler than the address of a  static or  external, which is simpler than reference to a variable.
+The 'degree of difficulty' computed  is actually finer than the mere number of registers required; a constant is considered simpler than the address of a  static or  external, which is simpler than reference to a variable.
-This makes it easy to fold all the constants  together,  and also to merge together the sum of a constant and the address of a static or external (since in such nodes there is  space for  an `offset' value).
+This makes it easy to fold all the constants  together,  and also to merge together the sum of a constant and the address of a static or external (since in such nodes there is  space for  an `offset` value).
 There are also special cases, like multiplication by 1 and addition of 0.

 A special routine is invoked to  handle  sums  of  products.